 A Merger Of Equals

 A merger of Verizon Communications Inc. (NYSE:VZC) and Comcast Corp.
-(NASDAQ:CMCSAC) would effectively be a merger of equals.
+(NASDAQ:CMCSAF) would effectively be a merger of equals.
 That’s because such a union would combine the nation’s biggest provider of landline broadband services with biggest wireless phone company.

 To some observers this scenario is more likely than a merger between Verizon and DISH Network Corp.
 (NASDAQ:DISHC), mostly due to Verizon’s slow growth and debt load.
 On April 20 Verizon reported earnings and revenue that missed analysts’ estimates.